tytydraco/yessleep/out/Every_time_someone_enters_the_prompt_three_times_their_loved_ones_disappear_And_now_my_son_is_missing.md

 "No, I don't feel well.
 Like something is wrong.
 I feel… different."
 She continued.

-But I was too busy staring at my laptop to think anything of it,
+But I was too busy staring at my laptop to think anything of it.

 "I think I found something."
 I said.